qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/plugins.rst

 managed by Qt Linguist.

 In this ``.pro`` file you have to specify all the files and forms you want to translate.
-This files is used to set up the localization files and variables.
+This file is used to set up the localization files and variables.
 An example of the pro file is::

   FORMS = ../ui/*